 The more I learned about business, the more I realised I needed to learn.
 In 2018, I got offered an opportunity to join Australia’s number one business education program - called Business Blueprint.
 I jumped at it, not knowing where it would lead, and it changed both my business and my life.

 I learnt that business could be extremely creative!
 And artists needed to know this.
 While I’m not suggesting all artists go out and get a business degree, I felt like this had to be the key to why a lot of talented artists never make it.
 I thought; if I can create a business education program just for artists, and build a community of artists who can all support each other, then together we can change the art industry for good!
 And so, This Business of Art was born.

 My latest body of work explores the perception of space in landscapes from different parts of the world.
 My paintings invite you to connect with colour and nature, and enjoy the effect they have on our well-being.

-Using palette knives to create texture along with a technique known as scumbling, I can create clouds, skies, sandy shores and seas.
+Using palette knives to create texture along with a scrubing technique, I can create clouds, skies, sandy shores and seas.
 I enjoy seeing the paint go on its own journey down the canvas and often stumble across areas of intrigue by trial and error, which often end up in the final piece.
 It has taken me twenty years to know when to stop painting, when to let go and not overwork a piece.

 I am motivated by beauty, particularly in the natural world and landscape of Tasmania, and love creating joy within viewers through sharing this.
 The viewer must explore their own intimate connection with art and let themselves be drawn subconsciously to what they like and dislike.

 My studio (235) is in the heart of Salamanca Arts Centre in Hobart.
-I sell my work directly from my studio, from Off Centre Gallery in Salamanca, Huon Art in Cygnet, as well as online through my social media and website.
+I sell my work directly from my studio, from Off Centre Gallery in Salamanca as well as online through my social media platforms and website.